Aquatic Microbial Biodiversity Analytics

 IMG_1831.jpg

-Arianna Krinos is a microbiologist, a computational scientist, an educator, and a postdoctoral researcher at MIT.
+Arianna Krinos Quinn is a microbiologist, a computational scientist, an educator, and a postdoctoral researcher at Brown with the Center for Chemical Currencies of a Microbial Planet.
 She received her PhD from the MIT-WHOI Joint Program in Oceanography and Applied Ocean Science and Engineering in 2024.
 Arianna’s PhD was jointly advised by Dr. Harriet Alexander at Woods Hole Oceanographic Institution (WHOI) and Dr. Michael (Mick) Follows at the Massachusetts Institute of Technology (MIT).

 Arianna is deeply invested in pedagogy training and educational outreach.
 Arianna served as a Teaching Development Fellow (2023-2024) with the MIT Teaching & Learning Lab and as a leader of the WHOI Broader Impacts Group.